rhel-labs/instruqt/satellite-advanced-topics/04-capsule/assignment.md

 ```

 > [!NOTE]
-> The FQDN for the capsule server, `capsule.lab` must be specified.
+> In the above command, the FQDN for the capsule server, `capsule.lab` must be specified for the `--foreman-proxy-fqdn` flag.

 Here's what the output should look like.